 Operational semantics.
 The operational semantics of CHR programs is given by a state transition system.
 With derivation steps (transitions, reductions) one can proceed from one state to the next.
-A derivation is a sequence of derivation steps.

 A state (or: goal) is a conjunction of built-in and CHR constraints.
 An initial state (or: query) is an arbitrary state.
 In a final state (or: answer) either the built-in constraints are inconsistent or no derivation step is possible anymore.

 Let P be a CHR program for the CHR constraints and CT be a constraint theory for the built-in constraints.
-The transition relation \mapsto for CHR is as follows.
+The transition relation \longmapsto for CHR is as follows.